HongW2019/OAP-spark2.4.3/README.md

 spark.driver.extraClassPath       /opt/oap/jars/oap-0.6-with-spark-2.3.2.jar          # absolute path of OAP jar
 ```
 ### Run Spark with OAP
 After deployment and configuration, you can follow the steps to run Spark shell and check if OAP configurations work.
+Here take our data path hdfs:///user/oap/for example, you can change to yours.

 ```
 . $SPARK_HOME/bin/spark-shell